The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 When you want to capture a compressed look from a distant perspective, you might want an 800mm lens.
 When you want to create a strong background blur, isolating a subject from an otherwise distracting background, an 800mm lens might be just right.

 If you simply don't want to get closer, an 800mm lens might be just right.
-Sit in the comfort of your car, avoid the need to cross a creek, stay back from the surf, stay out of view, etc.
+Sit in the comfort of your car (or house), avoid the need to cross a creek, stay back from the surf, stay out of view, etc.

 Many lenses reach 600mm, but few zoom to 800mm.
 Here is the 600mm vs. 800mm difference:

-The most popular use of 200-800mm is wildlife photography.
-This range is optimal for large animals close to small animals far away, including birds.
+200-800mm is optimal for subjects ranging from large animals close to small animals far away, including birds.
+And, chipmunks.

-Though 200mm is not especially wide for environmental portraits, it still works well for that use.
+Though 200mm is not especially wide for environmental portraits, it still works well for that use, and the northern pintail duck image above illustrates an 800mm environmental portrait.
+Pets are another good subject for this lens.

 While portraits are on this lens's capabilities list, this lens will more often be used to photograph people participating in outdoor sports.
 I say "outdoor" because the max aperture is insufficient for stopping most indoor action.
 This focal length range is optimal for watersports, such as surfing, and it will reach deep into a large field, such as for baseball and soccer, while still providing close subject coverage.

 Photojournalists and others covering events may find this lens's focal length range useful.
-Photographing over large crowds such as at outdoor concerts is easy with an 800mm lens mounted.
+Photographing over large crowds, such as at outdoor concerts, is easy with an up-to-800mm zoom lens mounted.

 This lens is an outstanding choice for photographing air shows.
 Many details are ideal for 200-800mm capture.